 7 Day No Rathole Tables: Thanks to Black Chip Poker's 7-Day No Rathole tables, players no longer need a huge stack to play for big stakes.
 It takes just 10 big blinds to take a seat at a 7-Day No Rathole table, which are available at a wide range of stakes, and players can leave at any time.
 The only catch is that in order to return with the next week, players need to buy-in with the same amount the left with.

-The Live Cage Satellites:very Sunday night at 6pm ET, BCP host $55 buy-in qualifiers to win two $8,340 packages to play a $5,250 buy-in Live Cage event in tropical San Jose, Costa Rica.
+The Live Cage Satellites: Every Sunday night at 6pm ET, BCP hosts $55 buy-in qualifiers to win two $8,340 packages to play a $5,250 buy-in Live Cage event in tropical San Jose, Costa Rica.
 The trips include money for airfare, 2-night accommodations, and the $5,000 buy-in to the time-based cash game in tournament format.

 60 Different Cryptocurrencies Now Accepted: BCP is one of the only online poker sites that allows you to choose from over 60 different cryptocurrencies to deposit or withdraw your funds.
 You can exchange the cryptocurrency of your choice into USD to play, or convert your winnings to be sent in any of the 60+ options they support.